SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

 ## Content

-1. Navigate to the project's root folder of incident management application.
+1. Navigate to the project's root folder of the Incident Management application.

-2. Change the name in package.json to `incident-management`
+2. In the *package.json*, change the name to `incident-management`.

     ```js
     {